Learn how to whitewash a bare wood crate with a simple water and latex paint mixture.

 How to whitewash wood with step by step pictures

-- Mix the paint solution 1 part water to 1 part white paint.
+- First, mix the paint solution 1 part water to 1 part white paint.

-- Apply paint to surface in direction of grain with a paintbrush.
+- Apply apply paint in the direction of the grain with a paintbrush.

-- Make sure to wipe excessive paint with lint free cloth in the direction of the grain.
-Also watch out for drip marks.
+- Now for the fun part; Wipe excessive paint with a lint free cloth in the direction of the grain.
+Also watch out for drip marks!

 The last thing I did was add a few cabinet pulls to really “jazz” it up.